petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/creating-a-publication-template-for-claritys-special-events.md

    ![Enable publications with the toggle switch.](./creating-a-publication-template-for-claritys-special-events/images/01.png)

-   - Do not enable _Sandbox Only_.
-The publication users can select the publication to work on manually when they log in.
+   - Do not enable *Sandbox Only*.
+Publication users can select the publication to work on manually when they log in.
    - Do not enable *Allow Unapproved Changes*.
 In this scenario users must not publish unapproved changes to production.

 1. Click *Save* to save your configuration.
 You're redirected to the Publications application page, and the publications bar appears: